dgrant/www-pommedapi/src/content/www/faq.en.md

 __Q.
 How long and when are the Christmas breaks and Spring breaks?__

-Pomme d'Api has followed the Vancouver School Board's holiday schedule; however, for the past three years the VSB has been piloting an alternate schedule, which has given them a 2 week spring break.
-Pomme d'Api has taken the first of the two in 2013 and 2014, and will take the second in 2015.
+Pomme d'Api has followed the Vancouver School Board's holiday schedule; however, for the past few years the VSB has been piloting an alternate schedule, which has given them a 2 week spring break.
+Pomme d'Api will take the second in 2016.
 The Christmas break has continued to align exactly with the VSBs.

 __Q.
 How are statutory holidays handled?__